kmcginnes/bash-extensions/README.md

 bash-extensions
 ===============

-This is a collection of my bash and git extensions.
+I've been using git with TFS successfully for years.
+I've developed a workflow that works well for me.
+This is a repository of some of the git extensions for bash that have reduced my carpal tunnel.

 ## git-tupdate